lenderpanel

 Recently asked questions about conveyancing in Cullercoats

-I am buying my first flat in Cullercoats with a loan from Lloyds TSB Bank.
-The developers refused to move on the amount so I negotiated £7000 of fixtures and fittings instead.
-The estate agent suggested that I not reveal to my conveyancer about the extras as it would adversely affect my mortgage with the bank.
-Should I keep quiet?.
+I am purchasing a new build house in Cullercoats with a loan from Accord Mortgages Ltd. The sellers refused to move on the amount so I negotiated £7000 of additionals instead.
+The house builders rep suggested that I not disclose to my lawyer about this extras as it may adversely affect my mortgage with the lender.
+Do I keep my lawyer in the dark?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.